wcbing/support.typora.io/_posts/basic/2016-01-01-Quick Start.md

 ### Open Quickly

-The quick open panel can be popped up by pressing <kbd>Command+Shift+O</kbd> (*on macOS*) or <kbd>Ctrl+P</kbd> (*on Windows/Linux*), or click "Open Quickly" from `File` menu.
+The quick open panel can be popped up by pressing <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>O</kbd> (*on macOS*), <kbd>Ctrl</kbd> + <kbd>P</kbd> (*on Windows/Linux*) or clicking "Open Quickly" from the `File` menu.

-You could use fuzzy search to find & open files in current folder quickly.
+You can use fuzzy search to find & open files in the current folder quickly.

 ### Open Folder

-You could select a folder in the open file dialog popup from `File` → `Open` menu to open a folder in Typora.
-Actually you do not need to open folder explicitly in this way, when you open a file, its parent folder will be automatically loaded, you could check the folder from "Files Sidebar", which will be introduce below.
+You can select a folder in the open file dialog popup from `File` → `Open` in the menu to open a folder in Typora.
+Actually, you do not need to open a folder explicitly in this way as when you open a file its parent folder will be automatically loaded.
+You could check the folder from the "Files Sidebar", which will be introduced below.

 ### Files Sidebar

-User can toggle sidebar from menubar or from titlebar on macOS and from status bar on Windows/Linux.
+Users can toggle the sidebar using the menubar or from the titlebar on macOS and from the status bar on Windows/Linux.

 Typora has two types of sidebar:

-- Outline Panel (display *table of contents* of current document)
+- Outline Panel (display *table of contents* of the current document)
 - File Tree (display loaded folder in tree hierarchy)
 - File List (display files in loaded folder as lists)

-In file tree mode, currently only folder and files that are supported by Typora (Markdown file, text file, etc) is displayed.
+In file tree mode, currently only folders and files that are supported by Typora (Markdown file, text file, etc) are displayed.

 ### Global Search

-You could click the "Search" icon on side panel on macOS or just scroll top on side panel on Windows/Linux version of Typora to show global search input.
-Or use hotkey <kbd>Command(Ctrl) + Shift + F</kbd> to open global search.
+You can click the "Search" icon in the side panel on macOS or just scroll to the top of the side panel in the Windows/Linux version of Typora to show the global search input.
+Alternatively, use the hotkey <kbd>Command/Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>F</kbd> to open the global search.

 ## Outline

-Mouse over the windows toolbar and click the outline icon on the right top of the window can open outline panel.
-This Panel can be pinned to left side.
+Mouse over the windows toolbar and click the outline icon at the top right of the window to open the outline panel.
+This panel can be pinned to the left side.

 ## Word Count

-Mouse over the windows toolbar will make word count visible.
-"Always show word count" can be set from preference panel.
-Click it will popup detailed word count tooltip.
-If a range of text is selected word count for selection will also be displayed on word count tooltip.
+Hovering over the windows toolbar with your cursor will also make the word count visible.
+"Always show word count" can be set from the preference panel.
+Clicking it will pop up a detailed word count tooltip.
+If a range of text is selected, the word count for the selection will also be displayed.

 ## Copy

-We create typora and want to make it your default markdown editor, thus copy and paste means copy from another app or paste to another app, instead of *copy/paste from/to another markdown editor*.
+We created Typora and want to make it your default Markdown editor, thus copy and paste means copy from another app or paste to another app, instead of *copy/paste from/to another Markdown editor*.
 Therefore, by default, `Copy` means `Copy As HTML` ( and `Paste` means `Paste from HTML`).

-However, after click "**Copy Markdown source by default**", typora will copy selected text in HTML/markdown format (When pasting, rich editors will accept the HTML format, while plain text / code editor will accept the markdown source code format).
+However, after clicking "**Copy Markdown source by default**", Typora will copy selected text in HTML/Markdown format.
+(When pasting, rich editors will accept the HTML format, while plain text / code editors will accept the Markdown source code format).

-To **copy Markdown source code** explicitly, please use shortcut key `shift+cmd+c` or `Copy as Markdown` from menu.
-To **Copy as HTML Code**, please select `Copy as HTML Code` from menu.
+To **copy Markdown source code** explicitly, please use the shortcut key <kbd>Shift</kbd> + <kbd>Command</kbd> + <kbd>C</kbd>  or use `Copy as Markdown` from the menu.
+To **Copy as HTML Code**, please select `Copy as HTML Code` from the menu.

 ## Smart Paste

 **Typora** is able to analyze styles of the text content in your clipboard when pasting.
-For example, after pasting a `<h1>HEADING</h1>` from some website, typora will keep the 'first level heading’ format instead of paste ‘heading’ as plain text.
+For example, after pasting  `<h1>HEADING</h1>` from some HTML, Typora will keep the 'first level heading’ format instead of pasting ‘heading’ as plain text.

-To **paste as markdown source** or plain text, you should use `paste as plain text` or press the shortcut key: `shift+cmd+v`.
+To **paste as Markdown source** or plain text, you should use `paste as plain text` or use the shortcut key <kbd>Shift</kbd> + <kbd>Command</kbd> + <kbd>V</kbd>.

 ## Themes

-Please refer to `Help` → `Custom Themes` from menu bar.
+Please refer to `Help` → `Custom Themes` from the menu bar.

 ## Publish

-Currently Typora only support to export as **PDF** or **HTML**.
-More data format support as import/export will be integrated in future.
+Currently, Typora supports exporting to **PDF**, **HTML**, **HTML (without styles)** and an **Image** format.
+More formats (like Word, RTF, etc) are supported via [pandoc](https://pandoc.org/).
+Please visit the [Export](https://support.typora.io/Export/) support page for further information.

 ## Command Line Tool